rubenvoss/rubenvoss/README.md

 - +4915679171328
 - [GitHub](https://github.com/rubenvoss)
 - [LinkedIn](https://www.linkedin.com/in/rubenvoss/)
-- Gesees, Bayreuth
+- Nürnberg, Bavaria

 </div>

 ## Experience

-### Linux-Specialist, Metalog GmbH <span class="spacer"></span> Apr 2024 &mdash; Present
+### IT-Infrastructure Specialist, Metalog GmbH <span class="spacer"></span> Apr 2024 &mdash; Present

-- Helping with the transition of multiple Webshops to a new System
+- Successfully transitioned multiple webshops to a new architecture
 - Reduced technical onboarding time from 2 days to 10 minutes with Docker & Gitpod
-- Developed an internal django App
+- Developed an internal django app

-Technologies: Linux, bash, MySQL, JTL, crontab
+Technologies: Linux, bash, Python, MySQL, JTL, crontab, Docker

 ### Software Delivery Engineer, G&H Bankensoftware AG <span class="spacer"></span> Nov 2022 &mdash; Mar 2024

-- Automation on Linux with Python
-- Developing Jenkins Pipelines
+- Reduced deployment time for 20+ assets from days to minutes by automating manual steps with Python and Jenkins
-- Working on high-traffic Production Servers
+- Succesfully deployed important updates on high-traffic Production Servers, ensuring the application remained online throughout the process.
-- Provisioning Azure Infrastructure
-- Provisioning Containers
+- Took the initiative to set up G&Hs Infrastructure in Azure
+- Simplified updates and streamlined infrastructure management by implementing a Jenkins instance with Infrastructure as Code

-Technologies: Python, Jenkins, docker, RedHat, Azure
+Technologies: RedHat Linux, Python, Jenkins, Docker, Azure

 ### Developer, GoClimb <span class="spacer"></span> Jul 2022 &mdash; Oct 2022

 - Built a Rails Application that Matches Climbers based on location and travel duration
-- Containerized the App with Docker
+- To ensure high availability and scalability - Containerized the Application
-- Developed CI/CD Pipelines for the App with Webhooks, Github Actions, AWS
+- Prevented bugs and ensured smooth deployments by implementing CI/CD pipelines for the application using webhooks, GitHub Actions, and AWS.

-Technologies:  Ruby on Rails, Amazon Web Services (AWS), Projectmanagement,  Docker, Gitpod
+Technologies:  Ruby on Rails, Amazon Web Services, Projectmanagement,  Docker, GitHub Actions

 ### Web Developer, Lottano Webdesign <span class="spacer"></span> Nov 2020 &mdash; Jun 2022

-- Developed Websites with Webflow, Javascript
-- Setting up Webservers
+- Created beautiful portfolio websites using Webflow and JavaScript
+- Cut costs by 70% by configuring hosting on custom servers
-- Setting up Domains and DNS Records
+- Set up and connected domains with DNS Records

 <!-- Older resume bits can be commented out so that you can keep the info without deleting it -->